KrishnaMehta123/Suggestedits/docs/Campaigns/advanced-capabilities/branded-domain.md

 | _Status_          | The current status of the domain.
 It can be: <ul><li>**Active**: Domain is verified and ready to be used in campaigns.</li><li>**Pending Verification**: Domain is awaiting DNS verification and cannot be used until verified.</li><li>**Failed**: Domain verification failed due to incorrect or missing DNS records.</li></ul> |
 | _Last Updated On_ | The timestamp when the domain settings were last updated.                                                                                                                                                                                                                                                                         |

-After adding the domain, you can perform the following operations by hovering over the branded domain:
+After adding the domain, you can perform the following operations by hovering it:

 <Image align="center" border={true} caption="Manage Branded Domains" src="https://files.readme.io/a4ad7fef6b3c58d079a57876f5c3d45be43447b1298499d715bdf28d0e2dbafd-Manage_Branded_Domains.gif" />